What we do

 Recent posts

-Animations inspired by the North Pennines mining heritage
+Exploring textiles inspired by mining heritage

 The Land of Lead and Silver project is funded by The National Lottery Heritage Fund, thanks to National Lottery players, and Historic England.